OscarCarde/capstone/README.md

   - [x]  Users can create new music project repository, providing a title and description.

 - [ ] Project View:
-  - [ ] The owner and collaborating users can create directories,
+  - [x] The owner and collaborating users can create directories,
-  - [ ] they can upload files in the desired location in their repository
+  - [x] they can upload files in the desired location in their repository,
+  - [ ] delete files
+  - [ ] delete folders with all their contents,
+  - [ ] move their files to a different directory
   - [ ] and add multiple collaborators (musicians) (((who can be invited via email))).
   - [ ] Only the owner can remove collaborators
   - [ ] The owner can transfer ownership to another user

-- [ ] File Storage:
+- [x] File Storage:
-    - [ ] The file structure of repositories looks and feels like a standard hierarchical file structure.
+    - [x] The file structure of repositories looks and feels like a standard hierarchical file structure.
     - [x] The files should be stored on the server in the path "user_id/repository/" and reflect the file structure of the repository.

-- [ ] Version Control:
-  - [ ] Implementation of version control for music files (tracks, samples, etc.).
-  - [ ] Users can upload new versions of tracks, and previous versions are saved and accessible.

 - [ ] Chat:
   - [ ] The chatbox appears next to the file structure in a repository